robertjohnsonark/DataAnalysisProjects/Python and Pandas Projects/SalesAnalysis/README.md

 - Using groupby to perform aggregate analysis
 - Plotting bar charts and lines graphs to visualize our results
 - Labeling our graphs

+## My code
+-I solved all the tasks in a Jupyter Notebook file called MyAnalysis.ipynb -I was given 12 files.
+A file for each month of Sales data.
+I merged all of that data into one file called all_data.csv